gitendo/bmp2cgb/README.md

 You can read [the manual](MANUAL.md) if you need more detailed explanation or don't know how to use it.

+### Limitations :
+Currently only BITMAPINFOHEADER is supported.
+This one is most common and widely used so it shouldn't really matter.
+However if you end up with `Unsupported bitmap type, BITMAPINFOHEADER not found!` you might want to check settings of your graphics software ie. for Gimp you need to enable `Do not write color space information` in `Compatibility Options` while exporting image to BMP.

 ### Recent changes :
 - rewritten and restructured code with some optimizations
 - added support for 4/24/32bpp formats